hzwer/WritingAIPaper/README.md

 We will list more minor items in the Appendix.
 ## Conclusion
 As this manuscript stands without the benefit of peer review, it undoubtedly contains numerous imperfections.
-The concepts presented herein are primarily derived from widely-shared community knowledge, which we have endeavored to synthesize and simplify for the benefit of newcomers to the field.
+The concepts presented herein are primarily derived from widely shared community knowledge, which we have endeavored to synthesize and simplify for the benefit of newcomers to the field.
 Our goal is to provide a concise yet comprehensive guide that can ease the learning curve for those embarking on the journey of writing AI conference papers.
 If this document serves as a beacon of clarity and direction for any reader, we would consider our efforts successful and our objectives fulfilled.

 ## Appendix